 There’s one last piece of the puzzle: You need to share all of the above with your payment processor and bank to earn “PCI Compliance” status (and you must send quarterly reports to remain in good standing).
 True compliance isn’t a one-time fix.
 As fraudulent strategies evolve, the steps used to prevent future attacks must also change over time.
 If you have questions about PCI compliance, or if you’re not sure how to get started, you can refer to the accompanying infographic.
 It covers many of the most popular myths and misconceptions that small online businesses have about payment security.

-FREE Website Security Scan
+Free Website Security Scan

 Is website malware silently attacking your website visitors?